Il Mare: Location

-The setting for the movie was shot on Ganghwa Island's Sukmodo, and Jeju Island's Udo.
+The setting for the movie was shot on Ganghwa Island's Sukmodo, and Jeju Province's Udo.

 Reception

 This time-travel romance was not a popular success in 2000, selling less than a quarter million tickets in Seoul (upstaged by not only the similar-themed Ditto, but also the controversial Lies), but since then it has developed a loyal fan base a la Somewhere in Time and attained the status of a minor classic among Korean cinema fans.